sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 This representation explicitely outlines how files and directories are associated in the system.
 All that is missing is tracing a path from the `/home/readme, reader` node to the `/home, owner` node, completing the chain.

-This *could* be done by adding using a Computed Userset rule pointing from reader to parent and an additional Relation Tuple between the `/home` node and `/home, owner` but that still blurries the line between what is an actual Relation between objects and Access Control rules.
+This *could* be done by using a Computed Userset rule pointing from reader to parent and an additional Relation Tuple between the `/home` node and `/home, owner` but that still blurries the line between what is an actual Relation between objects and Access Control rules.
 The Tuple to Userset rule solves this exact problem.

-The Tuple to Userset rule is essentially a Tuple query chained with a Computed Usersets.
+The Tuple to Userset rule is essentially a Tuple query chained with a Computed Userset rule.
 It takes two arguments: a "Tupleset Filter" and a "Computed Userset Relation".
 The rule first rewrites the current Relation Node using the Tupleset Filter, with the new node it then fetches all sucessors of that node.
 With the resulting sucessor set, it performs a Computed Userset Rewrite using the supplied "Computed Userset Relation".

 The Tuple to Userset rule is very powerful in that it allows the application to declare a Relation between two objects, thus allowing object hiearchies as we've just explored.

-What Tuple to Userset really brings to the table is the fact that it allows applications to create only the Tuples which expresses Relations, without requiring additional Tuples which would otherwise exist only for deriving Permission rules.
+Note however that the main benefit of the `Tuple to Userset` is the fact that it allows an application to create only Tuples which expresses Relations, without requiring additional Tuples which would otherwise exist only for deriving Permission rules.
+This may seem trivial but it has profound implications, the fact that Zazibar supports Relations like these, means that the Application - which ultimately is responsible for creating the Tuples - need not be aware that a Relation Tuple from `/home/readme` to the parent directory needs to be created.
+The rules of access control are inconsequential at the application layer, being contained entirely within Zanzibar.
-This pattern further decouples Permission and Access Control logic from the application and onto Zanzibar.
+The Tuple to Userset is findamental to decouple Permission and Access Control logic from the application because it supports complex hiearchies between objects to be translated into Access Control rules.

-Let's see the TupleToUserset in action for our previous example.
+Finally, let's see the TupleToUserset in action.

-Let the Rule `TupleToUserset(tupleset_filter: "parent", computed_userset: "reader")` be associated with the "reader" relation.
+Let the Rule `TupleToUserset(tupleset_filter: "parent", computed_userset: "reader")` be associated with the "reader" relation and assume the same Relation Tuples shown above.

 Evaluating the TupleToUserset rule requires the following steps: